-We’ve all had aspirations of changing our lives and then fallen flat when we were unable to incorporate something new into our daily existence.
+We all had aspirations of changing our lives and then fallen flat when we were unable to incorporate something new into our daily existence.
 Many books have been written about forming habits, but here are a few tips that scientist Katy Milkman (author of How to Change) says make new habits stick:

 If you already stand up to brush your teeth at the sink, then try doing a few marches or heel raises while you stand there.
 If you already walk the dog in the morning, do a few squats at the end of the walk.
 Or walk up and down the stairs an extra time when you are retrieving something from upstairs – literally anything that makes you move.

-If you don’t love walking, but do love your friends – try walking several mornings a week with a friend or neighbor you don’t get to talk to very often.
+If you don’t love walking, but do love your friends then try walking several mornings a week with a friend or neighbor you don’t get to talk to very often.
 Or allow yourself to watch a soapy show on Netflix while riding a stationary bike, or even while you stand up and wash dishes.

-3. Turn it into a competition.
+3. Turn It Into a Competition

 This is partly why Fitbits have been so popular as it pits you in competition with yourself and the sometimes elusive 20,000 steps.
 This same principle can be used at workplaces encouraging their employees to be more active.
 If you enjoy competition and want to take it to the next level, join a local softball or tennis league.

-Whatever is important to you- make it work for your goal of being more active.
+Whatever is important to you, make it work for your goal of being more active.
 Passionate about helping animals?
 Volunteer to walk dogs at the local shelter.
 Love video games?
 Play them standing up.
 Be creative!

-5. Start with a clean slate.
+5. Start With a Clean Slate

-Studies show that starting a new habit on some kind of designated “fresh start day” appears to encourage people to stick with it more effectively.
+Starting a new habit on some kind of designated “fresh start day” appears to encourage people to stick with it more effectively.
 So whether it’s New Year’s Day, the start of a new season, Monday or simply the next morning – give yourself a fresh start.